faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/library/ftplib.rst

 This module defines the class :class:`FTP` and a few related items.
 The :class:`FTP` class implements the client side of the FTP protocol.
-You can use this to write Python programs that perform a variety of automated FTP jobs, such as mirroring other ftp servers.
+You can use this to write Python programs that perform a variety of automated FTP jobs, such as mirroring other FTP servers.
 It is also used by the module :mod:`urllib` to handle URLs that use FTP.
 For more information on FTP (File Transfer Protocol), see Internet :rfc:`959`.